KumarManik44/AIML_Internship/Task 1/README.md

 - The code assumes the Titanic dataset is in CSV format with the same column structure as the standard Kaggle dataset.

 ## Author
-Created as part of an AI/ML internship project.
+Created by Kumar Manik as part of an AI/ML internship project.